garild/TSP/README.md

 - [ ] **Swagger** - UI provides a display framework that reads an OpenAPI specification document and generates an interactive documentation website

 ## EFK Stack
-- [x] Kibana - the complete Elastic Stack for **free** and start visualizing, analyzing, and exploring data.
+- [x] Kibana - Kibana is an open source data visualization plugin for Elasticsearch.
+It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.
+Users can create bar, line and scatter plots, or pie charts and maps on top of large volumes of data
 - [x] Elasticsearch -  RESTful search and analytics engine capable of addressing a growing number of use cases.
 - [x] FluentD - log aggregat collector, catch every console logs in docker containers